-Dáithí is known for his innovative arrangements of traditional songs, and in 1995 he released his first solo album, A Heart Made of Glass, with songs in English and Irish.
-In 2008 he released an instrumental guitar album, The Crow In the Sun, featuring thirteen original compositions.
-Lost River, Vol. 1. followed in 2011, featuring songs in English and Irish, exquisitely arranged and accompanied on guitar, with a stellar line-up of guests.
+Dáithí released his first solo album in 1995, "A Heart Made of Glass", with songs in English and Irish.
+In 2008 he released an instrumental guitar album, "The Crow In the Sun", featuring thirteen original compositions.
+"Lost River, Vol. 1." followed in 2011, with songs in English and Irish, arranged and accompanied on guitar, with a stellar line-up of guests.

 Dáithí’s original compositions have been recorded by Skara Brae, the Bothy Band, Altan, Trian, Liz Carroll, Aoife Clancy, Loreena McKennitt, the RTE Concert Orchestra, 10,000 Maniacs, and others.
 His song, “The Death of Queen Jane”, was featured in the 2013 Coen brothers film, “Inside Llewyn Davis”.

 In addition to performing and recording, Dáithí is a sought-after teacher and lecturer on subjects ranging from guitar styles, song accompaniment, and Irish traditional music to Irish language, literature and mythology.
 He has taught at University College Dublin, the University of Minnesota and the University of St. Thomas, and is an instructor at the Center for Irish Music in St. Paul.
 He is a 2009 recipient of a Bush Artist Fellowship from the Minnesota-based Archibald Bush Foundation.